Personalized learning: Conferring

 As stated above by the 2017 United States National Education Technology Plan, "Personalized learning refers to instruction in which the pace of learning and the instructional approach are optimized the needs for each learner."
 Conferring is a process in which this can be accomplished.
 Conferring, as defined by Julie Kallio, is a "regular, goal-oriented meeting between the teacher and student(s) where they talk about learning progress, process, and/or products."
 Conferring, more simply, is a way to provide more personalized feedback.

 Learning, in any context, requires some form of feedback.
-In schools, this feedback is almost entirely thought of as the teacher providing feedback to the student.
-The idea of providing feedback to advance student learning is best understood in the framework of the "zone of proximal development" or ZPD.
-Psychologist Lev Vygotski has defined the ZPD as "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers".
+In schools, most feedback is thought of as specifically feedback between the teacher and the student.
+The idea of providing feedback to advance student learning is best understood in the framework of the "zone of proximal development" (ZPD).
+Psychologist Lev Vygotski has defined the ZPD as "the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers."
 More plainly, a student has a certain level they can achieve by themselves and with support they are able to achieve a higher level of learning.
 However, there is still some level in which the student is incapable of reaching, no matter what support is provided.
 For example, a student may be working on double digit addition.
 Their current knowledge may already provide them with the skills to move on to triple digit addition without any help.
 If the student is introduced to multiplication, however, they will need help to understand that multiplication is a quicker way to represent the same number being added onto itself a defined number of times.
 Where this help occurs is the student's ZPD.
 Even with help though, it is not reasonable to expect the student to learn how to solve a calculus problem.
 The struggle for teachers is how to provide the right amount of help to each student.
 If a teacher provides information to the whole class too quickly, some students are left behind trying to figure out the first step.
 Conversely, if a teacher provides information to the whole class too slowly, some students will finish rapidly and be left with nothing to do.
 Conferring is a tool that teachers have used to help mitigate that issue.